 1. Be yourself.

-If you’re not you, your Admissions Advisor won’t be able to understand your needs and how the program fits into your overall goals.
+If you’re not you, your Admissions Counselor won’t be able to understand your needs and how the program fits into your overall goals.
 The point of the Admissions Process is not only to make sure you’re a good fit for Kenzie, but also to make sure Kenzie is a good fit for you.